Srishanths812/Srishanths812/README.md

-# Hi there!
-I'm Srishanth 👋
+# Hi!
+This is Srishanth Srishanth

-I'm a passionate and driven student currently pursuing my studies at the **National Institute of Technology, Tiruchirappalli (NIT Trichy)**.
+I'm a passionate and driven student currently pursuing my studies at the **National Institute of Technology, Tiruchirappalli **.

 ---